Understanding Public Intoxication Laws in Florida

 “so affected by the alcoholic beverage as to have lost or been deprived of the normal control of either his/her body or his/her mental faculties or both.”

-Even if an individual facing charges admits to drinking alcohol, whether it be to witnesses/bystanders or a law enforcement officer, that does not mean that the evidence is strong enough to prove public intoxication in Florida.
+Even if an individual facing a charge admits to drinking alcohol, whether it be to witnesses/bystanders or a law enforcement officer, that does not mean that the evidence is strong enough to prove public intoxication in Florida.
 However, state prosecutors can utilize that admission when attempting to obtain a conviction.

 Penalties for Disorderly Intoxication in Florida